twhui/LiteFlowNet/README.md

 # Evaluation
 Average end-point error can be computed using the provided script <code>/models/testing/util/endPointErr.m</code>

-# PyTorch and TensorFlow - Reimplementations
+# Reimplementations in PyTorch and TensorFlow
 1. A PyTorch-based reimplementation of LiteFlowNet is available at https://github.com/sniklaus/pytorch-liteflownet.
 2. A TensorFlow-based reimplementation of LiteFlowNet is also available at https://github.com/keeper121/liteflownet-tf2.